-The following suggestions can help work with and around many of the challenges of long-distance caregiving.
+The following suggestions can help you work with and around many of the challenges of long-distance caregiving.

-Get organized.
 Collect and sort information about the medical, financial, and legal needs of the person with cancer.
-This will help you make informed decisions, if that is your caregiving role, or help others make informed decisions.
+This will help you and others make informed decisions.
 Some people use a binder or file folder to keep track of everything.

 Make sure that the correct legal documents, such as advance directives, are completed and given to those who need them.
-This will allow you to make medical, or financial, decisions if the person with cancer is unable to.
-Find more information about managing the cost of cancer care and managing someone's cancer care.
+Discuss the documents with family members.
+This will allow you to make medical and/or financial decisions if the person with cancer is unable to.

 Introduce yourself.
-Call the health care team members involved in the care of the person, if possible.
-It is important to let them know that you play a key role in providing care.
+If possible, call the health care team members involved in the care of the person with cancer.
+Let them know that you play a key role in providing care.
 Give them your phone number(s) and other contact information in case they need to reach you.
 You may need to sign a release or have the person with cancer’s permission to discuss medical conditions and treatments.

-Explore professional services.
-Contact the person's health care team, social worker, state or local health department for referrals for reliable home care services.
+Explore professional home care services.
+Contact the person's health care team, social worker, state or local health department for referrals to reliable home care services.
 Home care services can range from providing basic medical care to assisting with household tasks, meals, and personal care.
-Talk with the person's insurance company about which, if any, home care services the company covers.
+Talk with the person's insurance company about which, if any, home care services are covered.

 Many long-distance caregivers feel guilty about living far away from the person with cancer.
 Or they may feel overwhelmed by the challenges of coordinating care from afar.
 Seek out support for yourself from family, friends, or a counselor to help deal with stress and emotional struggles.